Journal Articles

 Keywords : biopiracy, organ theft/organ harvesting, gene trading/genetic manipulation, Oankali, speculative fiction, Octavia Butler, Dawn, Nalo Hopkinson, Brown Girl in the Ring, environmental justice activism, reproductive controls of women of color, colonization of black women’s bodies

 Current environmental justice frameworks have demonstrated that poor and people of color communities often suffer unequal exposure to toxins, radiations and other environmental risks at home, at work, and in the surrounding locale, endangering the health of their bodies.
 Speculative fiction writers Octavia Butler and Nalo Hopkinson expand our view of environmental justice health issues by articulating ways in which the bodies of women of color may also be directly manipulated and harvested as environmental resources for those in power.
 Butler's Dawn presents the dilemma of forced gene-trading and sexual/reproductive controls and Hopkinson’s Brown Girl in the Ring portrays a murderous case of organ theft.
-In both novels, black female protagonists must grapple with the moral issues created by the colonization and use of women’s bodies as natural resource materialsk—extending the boundaries of our understanding of the interconnections between environmental justice, gender, and sexuality.
+In both novels, black female protagonists must grapple with the moral issues created by the colonization and use of women’s bodies as natural resource materials—extending the boundaries of our understanding of the interconnections between environmental justice, gender, and sexuality.

 Author : Chun-Chieh Chi